 • Obtain your Hugging Face token by navigating to the Hugging Face settings.
 Look for the “Access Token” tab, where you can easily copy your token.

 The first thing we need to do is initialize a text-generation pipeline with Hugging Face transformers.
-The Pipeline requires three things that we must initialize first, those are:
+The Pipeline requires three things that we must initialize first:

 • The respective tokenizer for the model.

-Embeddings are crucial for Language Model (LM) because they transform words or tokens into numerical vectors, enabling the model to understand and process them mathematically.
+Embeddings are crucial for language models because they transform words or tokens into numerical vectors, enabling the model to understand and process them mathematically.
 In the context of LLMs:

 • Semantic Representation: Embeddings encode semantic relationships, placing similar words close in vector space for the model to understand nuanced language context.